stang149/3601-S16-lab5_json-data-processing/README.md

     app.use(morgan('dev'));
     app.use(errorHandler()); // Error handler - has to be last
 ```
-- change the file production.js in `/server/config/environment` to look a s follows (but note that the password will be different from `passwordToBeProvided`, it will be sent to you in the google group!)
+- change the file production.js in `/server/config/environment` to look as follows (but note that the password will be different from `passwordToBeProvided`, it will be provided to you at the beginning of the lab)
 ```javascript
 'use strict';